automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_13/README.md

 * The map will start with the **Get event details** object when it was triggered by the [Lacework Trigger](https://github.com/Kaholo/kaholo-trigger-lacework).
 It will use the **event_id** send by the [Webhook payload](https://support.lacework.com/hc/en-us/articles/360034367393-Webhook), using the **Lacework API Access Key(s)** and  **Lacework Secret Key(s)** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) to connect to the API.
 The Method **Get event details** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
 This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/events/GetEventDetails** of the configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance.
 The return value of this API call is the complete Event Payload you can use within the Map.
 * The map will start with the **Get report details** object when the map was manually started by a user of the map.
 It will use the **Lacework API Access Key(s)** and  **Lacework Secret Key(s)** from the Kaholo vault that you used to configure the [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework).
 The Method **GetLatestAWSComplianceReportDetails** will create a [temporary API token](https://support.lacework.com/hc/en-us/articles/360011403853-Generate-API-Access-Keys-and-Tokens).
 This token is used to query the [Lacework API](https://lwcs.lacework.net/api/v1/external/docs) via the API call **/api/v1/external/compliance/aws/GetLatestComplianceReport** for the **reporttype** of the **LaceworkConfig**  configured [Lacework Plugin](https://github.com/Kaholo/kaholo-plugin-lacework) host instance that is using the **aws_account_id** of the **LaceworkConfig** as a parameter.
-* The map will trigger the **Delete Bucket Policy via CLI** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviacli": "true"** setting.
+* The map will trigger the **Print Target Bucket Name** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviacli": "true"** setting.
 It will print out the name of the S3 buckets that will be remediated, creates a backup of the current bucket policy of each S3 bucket inside the folder **backupfolder** of the LaceworkConfig and uses the AWS CLI to delete the Bucket Policy of the S3 buckets affected.
-* The map will trigger the **Create Backup via CLI**, **Create the news JSON file** and  **Replace Bucket Policy via CLI** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothereplacebucketpolicyremediationviacli": "true"** setting.
+* The map will trigger the **Enable Bucket Logging via CLI**, **Create Logging JSON** and  **Apply logging configuration** CommandLine object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothereplacebucketpolicyremediationviacli": "true"** setting.
 It will print out the name of the S3 buckets that will be remediated, creates a backup of the current bucket policy of each S3 bucket inside the folder **backupfolder** of the LaceworkConfig, uses the Kaholo TextEditor Object to create a new Bucket Policy inside the **inputfolder** of the LaceworkConfig and uses the AWS CLI to put the new bucket policy of the JSON file to the S3 buckets affected.
-* The map will trigger the **Backup Bucket Policy via Object** and **Delete Bucket Policy via Object option** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviaobject": "true"** setting.
-It will remediate all S3 buckets by first creating a Backup of the Bucket Policy using the Method **"Get Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
-After that it will delete the bucket policy of the S3 bucket by using the Method **"Delete Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
+* The map will trigger the **Change Target Bucket ACL via Object** and **Apply logging configuration** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothedeletebucketpolicyremediationviaobject": "true"** setting.
-* The map will trigger the **Backup Bucket Policy via Object**, **Create the new JSON** and **Replace Bucket Policy via Object option** Amazon-aws-s3 object If you enabled the Auto Remediation inside the LaceworkConfig of the map by using the **"dothereplacebucketpolicyremediationviaobject": "true"** setting.
-It will remediate all S3 buckets by first creating a Backup of the Bucket Policy using the Method **"Get Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
-After that it will create a new Bucket Policy JOSN file for documentation by using the [Text Editor plugin](https://github.com/Kaholo/kaholo-plugin-textEditor) The last object will delete the bucket policy of the S3 bucket by using the Method **"Delete Bucket Policy"** from the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3).
 * The map will trigger the **Put Bucket Tags via Object** object if you configured the **putbuckettaggingviaobject** of the **LaceworkConfig** equals **true**.
 It will use the **tagname** and **tagvalue** to put these tags for every bucket that is in violation with the rule and ignored via the **bucketIgnoreList** of the **LaceworkConfig**.
 * The map will trigger the **Put Bucket Tags via CLI** object if you configured the **putbuckettaggingviacli** of the **LaceworkConfig** equals **true**.
 It will use the **tagname** and **tagvalue** to put these tags for every bucket that is in violation with the rule and ignored via the **bucketIgnoreList** of the **LaceworkConfig**.
 * The map will send out a Slack message for each S3 bucket that will be remediated to the Webhook you configured by using the **Remediated** Slack object.